neural-computing/INM427-neural-computing-coursework/report/report.md

 The following hyperparameters were tuned:

-TODO Define kernel_scale and shrinkage_period

-* Kernel - this determines how the SVM performs comparisons between datapoints to determine the hyperplane of maximum margin.
+* Kernel - this determines how the SVM performs comparisons between data points to determine the hyperplane of maximum margin.
 The selection available consisted of linear, RBF, and polynomial kernels
 * Box Constraint - this controls the penalty on data-points that are misclassfied by the margin and overall helps with overfitting.
 Increasing the box constraint will reduce the number of support vectors the SVM margin uses.
 This was varied between 0.05 and 1, at increments of 0.3
-* Kernel scale - ...
+* Kernel scale - this is a measure of the variance of the data points.
 This was varied between 0.1 and 1, at increments of 0.3
-* Shrinkage period - ...
+* Shrinkage period - this is the number of iterations between reductions of the active set.
 This was varied between 1 and 10, at increments of 3

 ## IV.
 Results